Davit-G/davit-g/README.md

 # Hello! 👋

-I'm a developer and musician born in Tbilisi (Georgia) currently living in Melbourne (Australia).
+I'm a developer and musician currently living in Melbourne (Australia).

 I've developed plenty of projects that you can check out [here](https://davitg.com/projects)!